 The Skin Benefits of Quitting Smoking

-If you are teetering on the edge, then here are some benefits to quitting smoking that might sway you in the right direction.
+But if you are teetering on the edge, then here are some benefits to quitting smoking that might sway you in the right direction.

 Slows Down The Ageing Process